A Call For Change

 what grades she has, how that, how I think, how we feel about it.

-You know, and obviously we always talked about grades when she's in elementary school.
+You know, and obviously we always talked about grades when she's at elementary school.
 Right.

 But I think she's feeling the bigger importance.

-But like when you came home from school every day, would your mom ask goofy at homework?
+But like when you came home from school every day, would your mom ask you if you had homework?
 Yeah.
 Oh, okay.

 She would say, Do you have homework?
 I mean, yeah, I mean, no, I don't get no homework.
 But it's crazy because this day and age, like, the kids can't lie and say they don't have homework.